TSSlade/m1-terminal-and-git/README.md

 ### GitHub
 The `git` process described thus far all happens on your local machine.
-In order to share our code and collaborate with other, we'll need a publicly accessible location where we can store our files -- that's what GitHub is for.
+In order to share our code and collaborate with others, we'll need a publicly accessible location where we can store our files -- that's what GitHub is for.

 GitHub is the most popular open-source web-based repository hosting service.
 In addition to providing a great UI on top of a server that hosts your repositories, GitHub has a number of additional features such as issue tracking, wiki pages, and notifications that make it a great collaboration tool.